All Episodes

 What's your take on all this?

-Well, it's the government, uh, Sean.
+Well, it's the government, Sean.

 What can I say?

-Uh there are some things the government does well, some things it doesn't do too well.
+There are some things the government does well, some things it doesn't do too well.

-Uh we're paying for all this.
+We're paying for all this.

-We're paying for the dagger that stabs us, I guess is what I'm trying to say.
+We're paying for the dagger that stabs us, I guess, is what I'm trying to say.

 And the process is very poorly managed.